Download the communique here: YALI Network Summit 2019 – Communique

 Topic: Youth Inclusion in Government Policies for Sustainable Development: Emotional Intelligence.

-Honorable started by saying that the youth must make conscious efforts to take power as nobody would give them power willingly, adding that power is not given but taken world over.
+Honorable Ogun stated that youths must make conscious efforts to take power as nobody would give them power willingly, adding that power is not given but taken world over.
 He stated that Politics is not about votes, and most Nigerian youths needs to be engaged positively to bring the best out of them.

 Responding to questions, he said that the youth must disrupt the system and train more people so that they can pave the way for better opportunities.

 Panel Session on Youth Inclusion: Full and Effective Participation of Youths in the Life of Society and Decision Making

 This panel session was moderated by Kamri Apollo (We FM, Abuja).

 - Dr Otive Igbuzor (Executive Director, African Centre for Leadership, Strategy and Development)

 - Tahir Sheriff (Founder, Whook45)